 Examinations are classified as (1) final examinations at the end of each quarter and (2) special examinations.
 Grades in all subjects are reported to the student at the end of each quarter.
-A student absent from an examination for any reason other than personal illness must obtain an excuse from the respective Dean in order to take the examination.
+A student absent from an examination for any reason other than personal illness must obtain the permission of the instructor in order to take the examination.